qbead/qbeadWebsite/content/book/book.md

 These adventures assume that you have no coding experience and are a great way to become comfortable with both the SpinWheel and coding.
 The associated lessons go into more depth on the concepts that are referenced for the first time in these adventures.
 We have written the lessons to supplement the content in the adventures and we provide links in each adventure when we recommend checking them out to learn more.
 We hope these will spark your curiousity to learn even more about the world around you!

 1. [Biology of Sight](/sight) - if you find the learning curve too steep, you might enjoy the [Mixing Color with Light lesson from the companion booklet](/paper_booklet)
-2. [Intro to Animation](/animation) - similarly, if this adventure seems to overwhelming at first, check out the [Customizing the SpinWheel&#39;s Display and Creating Animations with the SpinWheel chapters from the companion booklet](/paper_booklet)
+2. [Intro to Animation](/animation) - similarly, if this adventure seems too overwhelming at first, check out the [Customizing the SpinWheel&#39;s Display and Creating Animations with the SpinWheel chapters from the companion booklet](/paper_booklet)
 3. Stroboscopes and Stroboscopic Photography (planned)

 ### Associated Lessons